-Do you find having the money talk with your family, friends, or colleagues to be complicated or do you endlessly postpone it?
+Do you find having the money talk with your family, friends, or colleagues to be complicated, or do you endlessly postpone it?
 As women, our financial health is something we need to meet head-on no matter what our age.
-Although it’s best to plan for retirement as early in life as possible, women in their 40s and beyond can still change their financial outcome.
+Although it’s best to plan for retirement as early in life as possible, women in their 40s and beyond can still change their financial outcomes.

 I was invited to attend the BlogHer19 Business conference for women entrepreneurs and Capital Group hosted a panel discussion called How to Have the Money Talk.
 The panelists were Dee Mc Laughlin, SVP, Global Brand & Creative for Capital Group; Sherita Rankins, actress, and influencer; and Justine Goodman, editor of Stylecaster and SHE Media.
 It was moderated by Nicole Lapin who is an American news anchor, author, and businesswoman.

 For the last 87 years, Capital Group has focused its mission on improving people’s lives through successful investing.
 Its recent Wisdom of Experience Survey found that most Americans would rather talk about almost anything besides money.